 As experienced accountants, BBK can advise on a range of issues when it comes to giving to charity.
-We can help individuals and businesses in Barnet, Chatteris, Croydon, Southgate and Ilford to make use of the available tax reliefs and to maximise the value of their donations.
+We can help individuals and businesses in Barnet, Ilford & Croydon to make use of the available tax reliefs and to maximise the value of their donations.

 We consider the options available for individuals considering making tax-effective gifts to charity.
 Individuals can get tax relief on gifts to UK charities: